 Our vision is for Imhoff Farm to remain a historic landmark in Kommetjie, offering a wider selection of hospitality, recreation, retail and commercial space to residents and visitors.

-We are committed to sensitively rejuvenating Imhoff Farm, providing a home for local businesses to thrive and co-creating an inclusive, diverse local economy which attracts visitors to the Deep South.
+We are committed to sensitively rejuvenating Imhoff Farm, providing a home for local businesses to thrive and co-creating an inclusive, diverse local economy which attracts visitors to the Far South.